dreoporto/xandly5/README.md

 The NLP models in Xandly5 are currently Keras Sequential models with Embedding and Bidirectional Long Short-Term Memory (LSTM) layers.
 This allows models to take starter text specified by the user and predict the next set of words.
 The LSTM layer is a Recurrent Neural Network layer that maintains memory, so that a word later in a song is influenced by earlier words.
 The bidirectional capability enhances this functionality.

 The modular design of Xandly5 simplifies the process of adding models, which can leverage other Deep Learning layers, techniques, and frameworks.
-JSON config files are used throughtout the project to streamline hyperparameter and validation configuration.
+JSON config files are used throughout the project to streamline hyperparameter and validation configuration.

 ### Catalog class